csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-songs-by-pedalID.md

 [input]
 ```

-6. Run the curl command given in Step 3 to retrieve the songs for whichever song you want.
+6. Run the curl command given in Step 3 to retrieve the songs for whichever pedal you want.

 ## Get Songs by PedalID - Postman